 If you’re always feeling tired but can’t pinpoint the reason, what you’re eating could be the problem.

-But carbohydrates are not the energy.
-In fact, simple carbs such as whole grain pastas, leafy greens, beans, lentils and starchy vegetables, is a great source of energy to fuel athletes during exercise.
+But carbohydrates are not the enemy.
+In fact, simple carbs such as whole grain pasta, leafy greens, beans, lentils and starchy vegetables, are a great source of energy to fuel athletes during exercise.

 How carbs turn into sugar

 As your body breaks down the carbs you consume, your digestive system converts the carbs to a sugar called glucose, which then enters the bloodstream to be used as energy or to be stored for later.
 It’s the amount of carbs you store that often presents a problem.
 Studies show that there is no benefit to consuming added sugars such as refined carbs to your diet, and in addition, the American Heart Association recommends that women limit added sugar intake to 6 teaspoons (24 g) of sugar per day, while men are recommended to limit their added sugar intake to 9 teaspoons (36 g) of sugar per day.